odinuv/web/en/apv/articles/javascript/index.md

 {% endhighlight %}

 {: .note}
-In fact JavaScript scans the function body and moves all variable declarations to the beginning.
+In fact, JavaScript scans the function body and moves all variable declarations to the beginning.

 New JavaScript version ES 2015 introduced also `const` and `let` keywords.
 The `let` keyword is interesting because it can create variable which scope is only inside curly brackets, observe difference between these two pieces of code: